smartsdk/guided-tour/docs/sensors/smartspot.md

 exist in the docker-compose directory.
 This directory will include the information that must be mapped between the devices and the orion.
 In this section we are going to give an overview of those sections and explain how to configure them:

-    * config.lwm2m: This section is about the Lwm2m server that we are setting up, the port in which LwM2M requests are going to be received, the default device type and the used protocols.
+* config.lwm2m: This section is about the Lwm2m server that we are setting up, the port in which LwM2M requests are going to be received, the default device type and the used protocols

 * config.ngsi: In this section the configuration about the services and devices that are going to interact with the LwM2M IOT-Agent is needed:
     * ContextBroker: The host ip and the port of the Orion Context Broker need to be fixed here.
     * server: Modify the server port only if you want it to be running in a different one, the default port is 4042.
 This same port needs to be setted as well in the providerURL (with the proper ip address).
     * deviceRegistry: The database type that is going to be used to store the device registrations, it should be a mongodb instance.
     * mongodb: The MongoDB ip, port and database name.
     * types: This is one of the most important sections.
 In this section the device type resource mapping is going to be specified.
 There are a set of sections that can be left as default, but no the following ones:
         * lazy: In this section we specify the lazy LwM2M resources that we want to be read.
 Name and type need to be fixed for each one.
         * active: Same like in lazy section bus this time for active resources.
           The IOT-Agent will set a observer in every active resource after the device connection.
         * lwm2mResourceMapping: This section is the one that is going to set the needed OMA-LwM2M resources to be read in order to map the lazy and active resources.
     * providerURL: The URL in which one the LwM2M IOT-Agent API is going to be available.
 The specified port in the server section, needs to be the same here.

 In the following table you can find a config.js file as example for the FIWARE docker infrastructure that can be found in the [HOP Ubiquitous